Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We introduce the composite layer, an effective solution to design deep neural networks for point clouds enabling more flexibility in terms of design and number of parameters than existing point-convolutional layers such as KPConv and ConvPoint.
-Our experiments show that CompositeNets achieve classification and anomaly-detection performance on par with KPConv despite having a simpler architecture and outperform ConvPoint, which instead has the same architecture as our CompositeNets.
-Moreover, our results show that self-supervised networks perform substantially better than shallow baselines leveraging hand-crafted point cloud descriptors and existing anomaly-detection algorithms for point clouds based on variational autoencoders.
+We introduce the composite layer, a general formulation to define neural networks for point clouds, enabling more design flexibility than existing point-convolutional layers such as KPConv and ConvPoint.
+Our experiments on both classification and semantic segmentation show that CompositeNets perform on par or better than ConvPoint, which has the same sequential architecture, and approach KPConv, which instead has a deeper, residual architecture.
+Moreover, our results show that self-supervised anomaly detection networks perform substantially better than shallow baselines leveraging hand-crafted point cloud descriptors and existing anomaly-detection algorithms for point clouds based on variational autoencoders.

-Future work will address the implementation of more sophisticated CompositeNets, leveraging deeper, residual architectures that comprise both convolutional and aggregate composite layers, with the aim of improving classification and anomaly-detection performance.
-To address the intrinsic limitations of the self-supervised approach in~\cite{golan2018deep}, we will investigate how to automatically learn suitable transformations directly from the point clouds of the training set as in \cite{qiu2021neural}, where such transformations have been successfully learned for signals and images.
-We will also design CompositeNets able to detect anomalous regions within point clouds, to be tested on upcoming real-world datasets such as \cite{bergmann2022mvtec3d}.
-Another research direction that combines the design flexibility of our composite layer and the self-supervised approach is unsupervised hyperparameter tuning and pre-training for 3D deep learning~\cite{xie2020pointcontrast, zhang2021self}, which are of paramount importance since annotated 3D datasets are not as large and widespread as 2D image datasets.
+Future work will address the enhancement of our CompositeNets, leveraging deeper, residual architectures that comprise both convolutional and aggregate composite layers to improve performance, following the insights from our ablation studies.
+To address the intrinsic limitations of the self-supervised approach~\cite{golan2018deep}, we will investigate how to automatically learn suitable transformations directly from the point clouds of the training set as in \cite{qiu2021neural}, where such transformations have been successfully learned for signals and images.
+We will also design CompositeNets able to detect anomalous regions within point clouds, to be tested on real-world datasets such as the recent \emph{MVTec-3D-AD}~ \cite{bergmann2022mvtec3d}.
+Another research direction that combines the design flexibility of our composite layer and the self-supervised approach is unsupervised hyperparameter tuning and pre-training for 3D deep learning~\cite{zhang2021self}, which are paramount since annotated 3D datasets are not as large and widespread as 2D image datasets.